arturo-j-martinez-ii/tlens/README.md

 _*In Progress*_

-Seperate Computer [with Wi-Fi], Keyboard, and Mouse to install the Ubuntu OS
+A Computer connected Wi-Fi with a Keyboard and Mouse to install the Ubuntu OS

+Another Keyboard and Mouse to use the Raspberry Pi 5 [wired/wireless,  can be the same ones you used with your computer]

+A monitor [the Raspberry Pi will not display to your laptop, can be same you used with your computer]:

 3D-Printed AR Glasses Attachment Onshape File: https://cad.onshape.com/documents/2b03bd95f3beaf6443ddc2ec/w/4e36cb5ff0dc8d07eeac17e6/e/a492bb96a45b8f75442e17c6?renderMode=0&uiState=681d2de2ce7941631ad96f14